Reading Well

 Partners

-Reading Well is delivered by The Reading Agency in partnership with the Society of Chief Librarians as part of the Society of Chief Librarians' Universal Health Offer.
-It is funded by Arts Council England and Wellcome.
+Reading Well is delivered by The Reading Agency in partnership with Libraries Connected as a core delivery partner for their Universal Public Library Health and Wellbeing Offer.
+It is funded by Arts Council England, The Department for Digital, Culture, Media & Sport and Welsh Government.

 Evidence and evaluation